ivoysey/agdademo/patter.md

   rev (x :: l) = rev l ++ (x :: [])
 ```

-and state that rough intuition a little more precisely as
+then state that rough intuition a little more precisely as

 ```agda
   foldlrrev : {A B : Set}